HL7NZ/nes-ig/input/pagecontent/getEnrolment.md

 ### Get Enrolment by ID
-The Get Enrolmet operation allows an authorised user to retrieve an Enrolment record for a Patient using a known Enrolment record id.
+The Get Enrolment operation allows an authorised user to retrieve an Enrolment record for a Patient using a known Enrolment record id.

 <div>